WenbWa/wenbwa.github.io/content/project/TRTM/index.md

 ---
-title: 'TRTM: Template-based Reconstruction and Target-oriented Manipulation of Crumpled Cloths'
+title: 'TRTM: Template-based Reconstruction and Target-oriented Manipulation of Cloths'
 summary: An example of using the in-built project page.
 authors:
   - admin